I’m a skeptic by nature. Anyone who knows me would agree. I mostly believe things that can be proven.

 “I don’t know.
 I just got up and had this feeling I should.
 See you soon.”

 I moved on, got my nursing degree (My Story) and eventually happily remarried.
 My ex, too, also remarried but never let go.
 He always wanted for us to get back together and he believed that someday we would.
-I did not have the same feelings, and we had not spoken for years, if not a decade or more.
+I did not share the same belief, and we had not spoken for years.

 For several months now he had been in a wheelchair and dementia was setting in.
 Now, only in his sixties, he was aged and ill beyond his years, and in a nursing home.